More Photo Pros. More Photo Ops. The Most Extraordinary Way to Explore the Falklands, South Georgia and Antarctica.

 Join us for a Southern Ocean adventure like no other!
-On this all-inclusive 22-day journey, we’ll experience the best that the region has to offer, including the subantarctic Falkland Islands, South Georgia, and the Antarctic peninsula.
+On this all-inclusive 22-day journey, we’ll experience the region’s best, including the subantarctic Falkland Islands, South Georgia, and the Antarctic peninsula.
 This trip has it all!
 We’ll encounter diverse and abundant wildlife, be awed by expansive landscapes, and visit historic sites that evoke the days of early exploration.

-Muench Workshops is the sole charterer during this time period, so we “own” the boat.
+Muench Workshops is the sole charterer, so we “own” the boat for this expedition.
 We control the itinerary.
-We’ll be able to make adjustments to our course for ice conditions, light, and extraordinary wildlife and landscapes.
+We’ll be able to adjust our course for ice conditions, light, and extraordinary wildlife and landscapes.
 This allows us to maximize photographic opportunities with as many shore landings and zodiac excursions as possible.
-Our ship is small, and can access all potential landing sites—we’ll go where the big ships can’t, and make more landings.
-And with only 60–70 guests alongside 10 pros and 8 naturalists, our instructor ratio is unmatched.
-Expect one-on-one instruction in the field, and our signature image reviews in the evenings and during sea days.
-We’ll have plenty of talks too, on the region’s natural history, and on photography topics—wildlife photography, beginning and advanced Lightroom, photographic composition, technical refreshers, and much more.
+Our ship is small and can access all potential landing sites—we’ll go where the big ships can’t and make more landings.
+And with only 50 guests alongside five pros and three naturalists, our instructor ratio is unmatched.
+Expect one-on-one instruction in the field and our signature image reviews in the evenings and during sea days.
+We’ll also have plenty of talks on the region’s natural history and photography topics—wildlife photography, beginning and advanced Lightroom, photographic composition, technical refreshers, and much more.
 We are dedicated to helping you capture the natural beauty of Antarctica!
-Don’t worry, though, your non-photographer spouse, partner, or traveling companion is also welcome, and we’re happy to help them make the most of the adventure too.
+Your non-photographer spouse, partner, or traveling companion is welcome, and we’re happy to help them make the most of the adventure.

 About the wildlife: This workshop offers significant opportunities for photographing wildlife, and while we do our best to maximize our wildlife encounters—based on past experiences, local knowledge, and the current conditions—we need to impress upon you that the wildlife really is wild and that we don’t control it.